mrrosoff/React-Static-Site/README.md

-# React-Express Template
+# React Static Site

-### A Modern Web App Template
+### A GitHub Pages Starting Point

 ## About Project

-This template repository is a great starting point for a fresh modern website.
-Utilizing npm, webpack, and Express, the site is ready for both development and production.
+This template repository is a great starting point for a github pages static website.
+Utilizing node, webpack, and React, the template is ready for both development and production.

-The site comes bundled with the following technology.
+The template comes bundled with the following technology.

 ### Client

-The site utilizes the newest React syntax for the base code.
-Use `client/components/Layout.js` as a starting point for your site.
-App.js has built in error handling, call the method `props.produceSnackbar` from anywhere in `Layout.js`.
+The site utilizes the React for the base code.
+Use `components/Layout.js` as a starting point for  your site.

-Styles can be used inline or within the SCSS file found under `client/static/styles/global.scss`.
-The file is imported in `client/index.js`, if you wish to add more SCSS files, simply import them there.
+Styles can be used inline or within the SCSS file found under `static/styles/global.scss`.
+The file is imported in `index.js`, if you wish to add more SCSS files, simply import them there.

-Replace elements of `client/static/templates/` with files to your liking.
+Replace elements of `static/templates/` with files to your liking.
 Image imports can be done directly, webpack will handle the loading.

 The site is bundled with several React packages for a quick development start.
 Material-UI is packaged for a styled component library, and framer-motion is included if animations are required.

-### Server

-The server is a simple Express server.
-When booted, it will search along the server file path for certificate files.
-If found, it will boot the server in HTTPS mode, otherwise in traditional HTTP mode.
-The site uses morgan for logging.

 ## Quick Start